sum09fairSaif/Children-Symptom-Communicator/README.md

    # Backend (in another terminal)
    cd backend && npm run dev
    ```
 ## Safety

-⚠️ **Important Disclaimer:** ConnectHER is an informational tool and not a substitute for professional medical advice.
+⚠️ **Important Disclaimer:** ConnectHer is an informational tool and not a substitute for professional medical advice.
 Always consult a healthcare provider before starting any exercise program during pregnancy.

 All workout recommendations are:
 - Vetted for first-trimester safety
 - Include modifications for different symptom severities
 - Encourage rest when needed
 - Focus on low-impact, pregnancy-safe movements

----

 ## Future Additions